StefanoBelli/serverless-data-pipeline/README.md

 period in which this storage will not be usable and you will not be able to recreate a new crypto storage with the same name.
 However, maintaining whatever AWS resource takes some money, so if you want to delete it anyway use -s options along with -d while passing cmdline options to deployment program.

+## See results

+Access your own AWS web console and see results of the step function called "CriticalDataPipeline" and relative DynamoDB tables "validationStatus", "transformationStatus", "storeStatus" and the final one (to be queried by an hypothetical data processing client/consumer) which is "nycYellowTaxis"